 Given the size of the bank, Bank of America’s website is fairly informative and easy to use.
 A big point in the company’s favor is the addition (and convenient placement) of tools such as sliders in its business loan sections that help you figure out what your monthly payments will be.

 Overall, the bank is fairly transparent upfront, although you may have to squint a bit to find some of the terms (or the links to them).

 As is the case with most banks of this size, your customer experience may be extremely variable, depending on your product and the branch you’re doing business with.
 That said, there’s no shortage of negative customer experiences online, most of which are related to checking and savings accounts.

 Negative Reviews & Complaints

-At the time of this review, the bank’s Better Business Bureau profile shows over 5,700 complaints and a 1-star rating from over 200 reviews.
-From sources like Consumer Affairs and similar aggregators, complaints include:
+At the time of this review, the bank’s Better Business Bureau profile shows over 5,400 complaints and a 1-star rating from over 300 reviews.
+From sources such as Consumer Affairs and similar aggregators, complaints include:

-- Customer Service: Most complaints involved customer service and inconsistent responses to complaints and problems like accounts being frozen.
+- Customer Service: Most complaints involved customer service and inconsistent responses to complaints and problems, such as frozen accounts.

 - Fees: This was mostly related to checking accounts, but many customers complained about unexpectedly being charged punishing fees.

 - Scandal-Prone: Like many other big banks, Bank of America was among those responsible for the 2008 crash and has had subsequent issues, including overcharging overdraft fees and allegedly underreporting risk metrics.